-Once the above is done, you should remove the backup.tar.gz from your old server.
+Once the above is done, you can safely remove the backup.tar.gz from your old server.

-In this step, you will make a backup of the database in your old server.
-To backup your database, we recommend using SSH or a tool like phpMyAdmin.
+In this step, you will make a backup of the database in your current hosting server.
+To backup your database, we recommend using SSH or a tool like PHPMyAdmin.

-Log into your old server with SSH as we did in Step 1.
-Once you are there, run the following command (replace dbUsername and dbName with the database name and database username from your old setup):
+Log into your old server with SSH as we did in Step #1.
+Once you are there, run the following command (replace dbUsername and dbName with the database username and database name of your old server):

 mysqldump -u dbUsername -p dbName > db_backup.sql

 Now we will restore the database dump we took into our Cloudways server.
-Again, open an SSH session to your Cloudways server with the appropriate credentials and run the following commands (replace dbUsername and dbName with the database name and user name that you can find in the application tab of your Cloudways console):
+Again, open an SSH session to your Cloudways server with the appropriate credentials and run the following commands (replace dbUsername and dbName with the database username and name that you can find in the application tab of your Cloudways Platform).

 mysql -u dbUsername -p password dbName < db_backup.sql